-Academica Dade, LLC, an education service and support provider, offers administrative services to the School including, but not limited to, facility design, staffing recommendations, human resource coordination, regulatory compliance, legal and corporate upkeep, maintenance of the books and records, bookkeeping, budgeting and financial reporting and virtual education services.
+Academica Dade, LLC, an education service and support provider, offers services to the School including, but not limited to, facility design, staffing recommendations, human resource coordination, regulatory compliance, legal and corporate upkeep, maintenance of the books and records, bookkeeping, budgeting, financial reporting and virtual education services.
 The agreement calls for a fee on a per student basis.

-The agreement is with Mater Academy, Inc., through June 30, 2028, and unless terminated by the board will have an option to renew for an additional five year period.
-During the year ended June 30, 2024, the School incurred \$55,575 in fees of which \$47,695 are recorded in accounts payable.
+The agreement is with Mater Academy, Inc. through June 30, 2028, and unless terminated by the board will have an option to renew for an additional five year period.
+During the year ended June 30, 2024, the School incurred \$94,050 in management fees.

-Note 6 - Transactions with other Divisions of Mater Academy, Inc.
+Note 6 - Transactions With Other Divisions of Mater Academy, Inc.

-Mater Academy, Inc., charges all its affiliated schools an assessment for shared corporate costs and accreditation expenses.
-Mater Academy Virtual Charter School paid Mater Academy, Inc., approximately \$20,300 in connection with these charges during the year.
+Mater Academy, Inc. charges all its affiliated schools an assessment for shared corporate costs and accreditation expenses.
+Mater International Academy paid Mater Academy, Inc. \$29,625 in connection with these charges during the year.